Drive storage and free space

 _before_ starting up your computer.
 Check printer's ink tanks or

-is producing distorted output (too small or too
+is producing distorted output (too small, too

 appears as a page of gibberish, or machine spews out blank pages along

-with the desired job, or output problem persists, try printing
+with the desired job, try printing

 something from a different application.
-For example, launch TextEdit,
+Launch TextEdit,

 type something, and see if that prints properly.
 If so, the problem is